JyjyStudio/Kasa-P11/README.md

 3 - Install the dependencies with `yarn`

-3 - Runs the app in the development mode via `yarn start` Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4 - Run the app with `yarn start`

+5 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.